Turkish high-speed YHT train

 A great way to get around Turkey!

-Guidebooks tell you that Turkey has a good bus network, but do you really want to spend 12 hours in a bus?
-When you can travel on an inexpensive air-conditioned train, with a bed in cosy private sleeper or comfy Pullman seat with room to move, through fantastic scenery unspoilt by roadside development.
-Travellers who take the train rave about their experience.
-Much of the network was built by the Germans, and the joke goes that they were paid by the mile, hence the twisting nature of Turkish rail lines.
-But now high-speed rail is here.
-The first bit of high-speed line opened in 2009 and excellent high-speed trains now link Istanbul with Ankara in 4h15, Istanbul with Konya in 4h40, Ankara with Konya in 1h44.
-That beats a bus, any day.
+Guidebooks tell you that Turkey has a good bus network, but do you really want to spend 12 hours in a bus, when you can take an inexpensive air-conditioned train with a bed in cosy sleeper or comfy pullman seat with room to move, through fantastic scenery?
+Much of the network was built by the Germans, the joke goes that they were paid by the mile, hence the twisting nature of Turkish rail lines.
+But the first section of high-speed line opened in 2009 and excellent high-speed trains now link Istanbul with Ankara in 4h15, Istanbul with Konya in 4h40, Ankara with Konya in 1h44.
+It beats a bus, any day.

 small bullet point How to buy tickets

-small bullet point What are Turkish trains like?
+small bullet point What are Turkish high-speed trains like?

 Train schedules & fares